claire-west/svstudio-manual/docs/workspace/side-panels.md

 Allows the creation and selection of alternate "takes", both for pitch and timbre.

 ### 3. Note Properties
-Individual settings to customize the selected note(s), such as modifying pitch transitions, vibrato, or phoneme timing.
+Individual settings to customize the selected note(s), such as toggling pitch modes or adjusting phoneme timing.

 ### 4. Library
 Management of note groups.